 Example 2: Demonstrates how a lecturer uses polls and chat to engage students in a lecture and get feedback on their understanding of the topic.
 It includes:

 You can use these plans as a starting point for your live sessions.

-Minerva Support provide detailed guidance on how to setup and use Collaborate Ultra.
+Minerva Support provides detailed guidance on how to set up and use Collaborate Ultra.

-If you haven’t used Collaborate Ultra before, please see the guidance document below which explain how to get started and plan your sessions for teaching.
+If you haven’t used Collaborate Ultra before, please see the guidance document below which explains how to get started and plan your sessions for teaching.

 Use email and Announcements in Minerva to ensure that students are aware of when the session will run and to communicate any preparatory reading required.

-There are several tools which you can use to enhance your online class delivery.
+There are several tools which you can use to enhance how you deliver your session.
 The links below will direct you to the Blackboard help website and give you an idea of what is possible.

 Here are suggestions for how you could use some of the key Collaborate Ultra tools: